advancedtelematic/quickcheck-state-machine/README.md

 The rought idea is that the user of the library is asked to provide:

-  * a datatype of commands;
+  * a datatype of actions;
   * a datatype model;
-  * pre- and post-conditions of the commands on the model;
+  * pre- and post-conditions of the actions on the model;
-  * a state transition function that given a model and a command advances the model to its next state;
+  * a state transition function that given a model and a action advances the model to its next state;
-  * a way to generate and shrink commands;
+  * a way to generate and shrink actions;
-  * semantics for executing the commands.
+  * semantics for executing the actions.

 The library then gives back a sequential and a parallel property.